 Getting back to the canvas, as we started out Prakash said that he wanted to dedicate the piece to the indigenous people of Canada.
-He wished to show Canada as a country and as the originating home our native people at the same time.
+He wished to show Canada as a country and as the originating home of our native people at the same time.
 These are the interesting challenges that I always look forward to.

-In Prakash’s interpretation of the painting he said that he would love to see the Canadian maple leaf from the flag and he also definitely wanted to see an eagle’s feather.
+In Prakash’s interpretation of the painting, he said that he would love to see the Canadian maple leaf from the flag and he also definitely wanted to see an eagle’s feather.
 He also made it clear that he didn’t want the representation of the country to be overpowering.
-Of course, when I took this back to the studio to finish it off, that was probably the main feature that I wanted to protect and honour him with.
+Of course, when I took this back to the studio to finish it off, that was probably the main feature that I wanted to protect and honor him with.

 He also mentioned that he would like to name the painting.
 I said “Of course, this is your painting to do whatever you choose to do my sole job is to make it work.
 Prakash chose “True North” as the title of the painting.
 He also requested that we title it in a translated native language.
 I loved the idea and agreed, not knowing at the time that would become quite the challenge, I wasn’t aware that very few native languages are not written languages.
 Most are simply passed alone in conversation by person to person.
 I did get lucky and found a nice translation of “True North” in the language of the Saskatchewan Cree which I added just below the English title in the painting.

-Prakash also noticed at the bottom of the painting there was what appeared be a line of trees.
+Prakash also noticed at the bottom of the painting there was what appeared to be a line of trees.
 Of course, any mention of an object or something that my Synergy partner recognizes in the piece is a detail that I feel compelled to embellish or enhance.

 So let’s look at the painting itself as a finished art piece.

-Getting back to what I said earlier, the colours of this piece are stunning, the richness of the burgundy’s with the contrast of the off-whites lends itself spontaneously to a piece with discernable depth and certainly one of the thought-provoking qualities.
+Getting back to what I said earlier, the colors of this piece are stunning, the richness of the burgundy’s with the contrast of the off-whites lends itself spontaneously to a piece with discernable depth and certainly one of the thought-provoking qualities.

 I had a lot of fun doing the native work in the maple leaf the original Maple Leaf from our flag has been stylized here in a way that holds faithful to what Prakash wanted as his dedication to the native people of our area.
 I must admit that native look is not something that I have done in the past and I had to go online and search many pictures to allow the stylization of their line work to become something I would feel comfortable to paint.